yuuume/DCRA-ICL/README.md

     * When the brand is not mentioned, infer it if possible based on model conventions.

 * Examples
-    * 这是华为 nova9 SE的评论：都nova9了。还不如nova7的功能多。 → {华为 nova7}
+    * This is a review for Huawei nova9 SE: It's already nova9, but it has fewer features than nova7.  → {Huawei nova7}
-        * 解释：评论中与“nova7”进行了对比，从上下文可以推测出该型号是华为品牌下的，所以object是“华为 nova7”.
+        * Explanation: The comment compares the subject to “nova7”, and based on context and known product series, it is inferred to be “Huawei nova7”.
-    * 这是vivo X100 Pro的评论：屏幕音效：屏幕感觉跟mate60差不多，音效还可以。拍照效果：拍照真的无敌，非常好看，人像非常舒服好看，自带美颜功能。 → {华为 Mate 60}
+    * This is a review for vivo X100 Pro: Display and audio—screen feels about the same as mate60, sound is decent.
+Camera—amazing shots, beautiful portraits, comes with beautify mode. → {Huawei Mate 60}
-        * 解释：评论中与“mate60”进行了对比，根据现有手机型号设计，mate是华为品牌下的一款型号，所以object标注为“华为 Mate 60”。
+        * Explanation: The subject is compared to “mate60”, and based on model naming conventions, “Mate” refers to a Huawei product line, hence the object is annotated as “Huawei Mate 60”.

 ### Category